endixons/EndSectors/README.md

 ## 🔹 About

-- EndSectors is a **learning/educational project**, created to experiment with sector-based worlds in Paper.
+- EndSectors is a **fork of PocketSectors (Nukkit)**, rewritten from scratch for Paper/Spigot in Java.
 - It is **not intended for serious production servers**.
-- Built from scratch for Paper/Spigot in Java, using **MongoDB** and **Redis** for player data synchronization.
+- Built using **MongoDB** and **Redis** for player data synchronization.
-- Some ideas were inspired by other public/open projects, but all code is original.
+- Some ideas were inspired by other public projects on GitHub, but all code is original.
+- The project is **educational/experimental**, created to explore sector-based world mechanics.

 ---